-During this first of our projects, I designed and created a pipeline for us technical artists to distribute Maya scripts to our artists and level designers.
-This pipeline was used throughout the rest of our projects.
+During this first of our projects, I designed and created a framework for us technical artists to distribute Maya scripts to our artists and level designers.
+It allowed us to ensure that everyone was using the latest version of each tool, and was used throughout all of the rest of our projects.

 The pipeline came with the following benifits:

 - Simple to set up for users, just set up a single environent variable and restart Maya.

 - Script updates take effect immediately, without having to restart Maya.